xavidop/google-action-type-importer/README.md

 ## Installation

-You can download the latest realese from [here](https://github.com/xavidop/google-action-type-importer/releases)
+You can download the latest release from [here](https://github.com/xavidop/google-action-type-importer/releases)
 <!-- TOC -->

-### Hombrew
+### Homebrew

 If you use the package manager Homebrew, you can install this utility following these steps: